F-Stop Magazine: How did you first become involved in photography and what led you to working in this medium?

 Though I use primarily digital cameras now, I developed my compositional sense using the view camera.
 Landscape, and specifically the built residential landscape, became my main subject.
 I was initially attracted by the visual effects of the repetitions of pitched roofs, verdant grass and clear blue skies.
 However, as the work developed, it evolved into a philosophical inquiry into delineations and borders – how residents and planners defined their spaces against the perceived chaos of the outside world.

-AN: You’ve said you visit Turkey regularly.
+F-Stop: You’ve said you visit Turkey regularly.
 Do you need to spend a long time in a city or place to appreciate its culture and to be able to capture its qualities in a photograph?
 What changes have you noticed over the years either of the cities or your photography of them?

 MS: My wife is from Turkey, so we visit her family every summer.
 Initially I really only took snapshots.
 I found my attempts at making art there were either generic, or if it contained any commentary, it came across as naïve or exploitative of a culture that I had limited familiarity with.